Table of Contents

 Another method which has grown in popularity is that of cold water therapy.

-Whilst it’s normally associated as a treatment undertaken by professional athletes, it’s become more popular over recent years with many people undertaking regular ice baths or having cold showers.
+While it’s normally associated as a treatment undertaken by professional athletes, cold water benefits mean that it’s become more popular over recent years with many people undertaking regular ice baths or having cold showers.

 What is Cold Water Therapy?

-Cold water therapy is to immerse the body in water of a temperature that ranges from 50 to 60 degrees Fahrenheit.
-Cold therapy has been proven to offer several physiological and psychological benefits.
+Cold water therapy is to immerse your body in water that has a temperature ranging from 50 to 60 degrees Fahrenheit.
+Cold water therapy has been proven to offer several physiological and psychological benefits.

-Sometimes called cold hydrotherapy, there are several ways to undertake cold water therapy including a cold bath at home, cold-water swimming, using specially designed cold tubs or cold showers.
+Sometimes called cold hydrotherapy, there are several ways to undertake cold water therapy.

 Cold Water Therapy Benefits

-Let’s take a look at those benefits in more detail.
+Let’s take a look at these ice plunge benefits in more detail.

 Good For Your Immune System